 Jasminka Kalajdzic joined the Faculty of Law in 2009 after twelve years in private practice as a civil litigator.
 Her current research focuses on three areas: access to justice; class actions; and legal ethics.
-She has published a number of recent peer-reviewed articles, including papers on judicial approaches to settlement standards in class actions, legal ethics and class action praxis, and commercial litigation funding.
+She has published two books and a number of recent peer-reviewed articles, including papers on judicial approaches to settlement standards in class actions, legal ethics and class action praxis, and commercial litigation funding.

 Professor Kalajdzic has presented her research at a number of conferences, including the 5th Globalization of Class Actions and Mass Litigation in The Hague (December 2011), the 2012 Law and Society Association Conference in Hawaii, and the 43nd Annual Consumer and Commercial Law Workshop at McGill University (October 2013).
 She regularly makes presentations to the bench and the bar, including for the National Judicial Institute.
 She has organized two successful conferences: a two-day conference held in March 2011 entitled "Accessing Justice: Appraising Class Actions Ten Years After Dutton, Hollick & Rumley"; and a two-day conference held in July 2013 entitled "Commercial Litigation Funding: Ethical, Regulatory and Comparative Perspectives".
 A special volume of the Supreme Court Law Review and a book containing the class action conference papers, of which she is the General Editor, were published in October 2011.
 The Commercial Litigation Funding conference papers were published in a special volume of the Canadian Business Law Journal (2014).
 In 2015, she published the Law of Class Actions in Canada (Carswell), a text co-authored with the Honourable Warren K. Wiinkler, Justice Paul Perell, and Alison Warner.